A favicon of Twilio

 What Industries Use Twilio the Most?

-Software development companies using Twilio account for the platform's largest vertical at 12.97%.
-Financial services firms on Twilio represent 6.31% of the base, with banks like U.S. Bank and Standard Chartered using it for customer notifications and two-factor authentication.
-Healthcare organizations using Twilio like Mount Sinai Health System and CHRISTUS Health demonstrate the platform's appeal for patient communication and appointment scheduling.
+Software companies using Twilio account for the platform's largest vertical at 12.69%.
+Financial services companies on Twilio like U.S. Bank and Standard Chartered represent a growing segment at 6.2%.
+Healthcare organizations using Twilio, including Mount Sinai and NYU Langone, show the platform's reach into regulated industries that need secure patient communications.

 Twilio Alternatives & Competitors